Semistable Non Abelian Hodge theorem in positive characteristic: Semistable Non Abelian Hodge Theorem

-There exists a choice of nondegenerate symmetric bilinear pairing $b: \mathfrak{g} \otimes \mathfrak{g} \to k$, as $G$-representations (where $G$ acts trivially on $k$).
+Since we assume $p\nmid |W|$ throughout the paper, there exists a choice of nondegenerate symmetric bilinear pairing $b: \mathfrak{g} \otimes \mathfrak{g} \to k$, as $G$-representations (where $G$ acts trivially on $k$) \cite[Lem.
+4.2.3]{riche-kostant-section}.
 This is also a symmetric nondegenerate pairing of $SL_2$-representations.
 By using Schur's lemma and self-duality of $SL_2$-representations, it follows that the canonical decomposition into isotypic $SL_2$-components $\mathfrak{g} = V^l$ satisfies that each restriction $b: V^l \otimes V^l \to k$ remains nondegenerate.

 After twisting by the $G$-bundle $E$, the pairing $b$ induces a nondegenerate symmetric pairing $b: ad(E) \otimes ad(E) \to \cO_{C}$.
 Furthermore, it restricts to a nondegenerate pairing $ad(E)^l \otimes ad(E)^l \to \cO_{C}$ for each $l$.
 Since $ad(E)_1 = \bigoplus_j ad(E)^{l_j}$, it follows that the restriction $ad(E)_1 \otimes ad(E)_1 \to \cO_{C}$ is nondegenerate.
 By the construction of the filtration, we have that $ad(E)_1 = E_{P}(\mathfrak{g}_{\lambda \geq 1})$.
 Since the cocharacter $\lambda$ is not in the center, it follows that $\fg_{\lambda \geq 1} \neq 0$, which means that $ad(E)_1 \neq 0$.
 On the other hand, it follows from $\lambda$-weight considerations that the restriction pairing $b:\fg_{\lambda \geq 1}\otimes \fg_{\lambda \geq 1} \to k$ of $P$-representations is identically $0$.
 By twisting by the $P$-bundle $E_{P}$, we conclude that the restriction of the pairing $ad(E)_1 \otimes ad(E)_1 \to \cO_{C}$ is identically zero, a contradiction.